pedrominicz/focus/README.md

 # Focus: An exceedingly simple Vim color scheme.

 Syntax highlighting is mostly unnecessary.
-This color scheme does the necessary.
-The bare minimum.
+This color scheme does the necessary: the bare minimum.

 Focus can be installed with [`vim-plug`][1].